Pianist Transformer: Towards Expressive Piano Performance Rendering via Scalable Self-Supervised Pre-Training: Experimental Setup Implementation Details

 \subsection{Dataset Details}

 The pre-training corpus is constructed from the following sources.
 We applied specific preprocessing steps to ensure data quality and diversity.

 \begin{itemize} \item \textbf{Aria-MIDI} \citep{DBLP:conf/iclr/BradshawC25}: A large collection of over 1.1 million MIDI files transcribed from solo piano recordings.
 To ensure high fidelity, we only included segments with a transcription quality score above 0.95.
-Due to the coarse quantization in the original transcriptions, we applied random augmentations to the Velocity, Duration, and IOI values of these files to better simulate performance nuances.
+Since the original transcriptions are relatively coarsely quantized, we applied random local augmentations to better simulate performance nuances and improve token coverage during pre-training.
+Specifically, we uniformly perturbed velocity values within a small local range and applied local random perturbations to duration and IOI values.
+These augmentations help expose the model to timing and velocity tokens that are otherwise underrepresented due to coarse quantization, while preserving the overall musical structure of the transcribed performances.

 \item \textbf{GiantMIDI-Piano} \citep{DBLP:journals/tismir/KongLCW22}: A dataset of over 10,000 unique classical piano works transcribed from live human performances using a high-resolution system.
 These files retain fine-grained expressive details, including velocity, timing, and pedal events.